Movie and TV stars join picket lines in fight over the future of Hollywood

-LOS ANGELES — (AP) — "Ted Lasso" star Jason Sudekis and other top movie and TV actors joined picket lines alongside screenwriters Friday on the first full day of a walkout that has become Hollywood's biggest labor fight in decades.
+LOS ANGELES — (AP) — "Ted Lasso" star Jason Sudekis, Rosario Dawson and other top movie and TV actors joined picket lines alongside screenwriters Friday on the first full day of a walkout that has become Hollywood's biggest labor fight in decades.

+A day after the dispute brought production to a standstill across the entertainment industry, Sudeikis was among the picketers outside NBC in New York pressing for progress following the breakdown of contract talks with studios and streaming services.
+Dawson, star of the film “Rent” and the “Star Wars” TV series “Ahsoka,” joined picketers outside Warner Bros. studios in Burbank, California.

 The actors’ arrival energized the picket lines outside Netflix, where music blared and the sidewalks were packed with demonstrators.

-Elsewhere, "Once Upon a Time” actor Gennifer Goodwin was among the protesters outside Paramount Pictures.
+Elsewhere, "Once Upon a Time” actor Gennifer Goodwin stood with protesters at Paramount Pictures.

 The famous faces of Oscar and Emmy winners will likely be seen with some regularity on picket lines in New York and Los Angeles, adding star power to the demonstrations outside studios and corporate offices.

-In recent weeks, many actors made a show of solidarity with writers, who walked out in May.
+In recent weeks, many actors made a show of solidarity with the 11,500 writers, who walked out in May.
 Now 65,000 members of the actors' union have formally joined them on strike.

 The two guilds have similar issues with studios and streaming services.
 They are concerned about contracts keeping up with inflation and about residual payments, which compensate creators and actors for use of their material beyond the original airing, such as in reruns or on streaming services.
 The unions also want to put up guardrails against the use of artificial intelligence mimicking their work on film and television.